Harmix/pam-benchmark/README.md

-# PAM Benchmark
+# Pam Benchmark

-A library-first benchmark for comparing our memory solution (PAM) against competing memory products and simple LLM baselines on memory-oriented datasets.
+The internal benchmark [Harmix](https://manager.harmix.ai) uses to validate **Pam**'s memory layer against competing memory products.

+Pam (Proactive AI Manager) is Harmix's enterprise AI business assistant — it learns continuously from organizational data (documents, ERP/CRM systems, Linear, Slack, …) to anticipate problems, automate workflows, and resolve conflicts across disparate tools.
+The entire product hinges on accurate long-horizon recall of that data, so this benchmark answers one question repeatedly: **is Pam's memory at least as good as the best dedicated memory products on the tasks our customers care about?**

-The methodology follows the standards in `docs/init_memory_bank.md` (datasheets, system cards, multi-seed stats, reproducibility) so numbers stay defensible.
-The codebase is plain Python + `uv` + a single Dockerfile — no proprietary harness.
+The methodology follows the standards in `docs/init_memory_bank.md` (datasheets, system cards, multi-seed statistics, reproducibility), so numbers stay defensible whether they're used internally for a release decision or externally in customer conversations.

 ## Status

-**Milestone 1 (active):** evaluate `gpt-4-turbo` on the **LoCoMo** dataset end-to-end.
-See `docs/benchmark_rewrite_plan.md` for scope, decisions, and the M2+ roadmap.
+**Milestone 1 — complete.** Harness validated end-to-end with `gpt-4-turbo` on the **LoCoMo** dataset; results in MongoDB, repo tagged `m1`.
+Pam joins as a baseline in **M2 (next)**; competitors (Honcho, Supermemory, mem0, Zep, Claude Code variants, OpenClaw) follow in M4–M5.
+See `docs/benchmark_rewrite_plan.md` for the full M2+ roadmap.

 ## Quick start (local)